SAP-archive/i40-aas/README.md

-:warning: **Note:** i40-aas has been archived and will no longer be developed / supported by the community.
-The Open Source implementations of an Asset Administration Shell (AAS) infrastructure in the context of the activities within the [Industrial Digital Twin Association (IDTA)](https://industrialdigitaltwin.org/) are carried out in the following projects:
+:warning: **Note:** i40-aas has been archived and will no longer be maintaned by the community.
+The Open Source implementations of an Asset Administration Shell (AAS) infrastructure in the context of the activities within the [Industrial Digital Twin Association (IDTA)](https://industrialdigitaltwin.org/) and [Eclipse Digital Twin Top-Level Project](https://projects.eclipse.org/projects/dt) are carried out in the following projects:

 -	[Eclipse AAS Model for Java (AAS4J)](https://projects.eclipse.org/projects/dt.aas4j) provides libraries for Java implementing the specification of the AAS such as metamodels, submodels, serialization and deserialization modules, validators, and transformation libraries to other industry standards.

--	IDTA AAS Cloud Repository provides a reference implementation for the AAS Repository based on the API specifications of the AAS.
+-	IDTA AAS Cloud Repository (currently admin-shell.io/aas-cloud-repository) provides a reference implementation for the AAS Repository based on the API specifications of the AAS.

-By working within the Eclipse Digital Twin Top-Level Project , we have bigger Open Source community backed up by the Eclipse Foundation to bring Digital Twins based on AAS to the next level.
+By working within the [Eclipse Digital Twin Top-Level Project](https://projects.eclipse.org/projects/dt) , we have bigger Open Source community backed up by the Eclipse Foundation to bring Digital Twins based on AAS to the next level.

-Looking forward to seeing in the Eclipse AAS Model for Java  and “TBD – Eclipse AAS Cloud Repository (currently admin-shell.io/aas-cloud-repository) ” community!
+Looking forward to seeing in the [Eclipse AAS Model for Java (AAS4J)](https://projects.eclipse.org/projects/dt.aas4j) and AAS Cloud Repository (currently admin-shell.io/aas-cloud-repository) ” community!

 <h1 align="center">
   i40-aas